 Emory King Week

-Emory University King Week is a series of programs offered in January by various Emory units to honor the life and legacy of the Rev. Dr. Martin Luther King Jr. and the civil rights movement.
+Emory University King Week is a series of programs offered January 13–24, 2026, by various Emory units to honor the life and legacy of the Rev. Dr. Martin Luther King Jr. and the civil rights movement.
 Programs include educational lectures, spiritual events, community service projects, celebrations, and exhibits.

 This page will be updated as additional information becomes available.
 Check back in January for new events and final times and locations.
 For more information, please contact religiouslife@emory.edu.